Tread carefully, we advise on what to look for when to buying safety footwear

 It isn't surprising the number of visitors to the Wray Bros trade counter that pick-up a pair of work boots and have a good look before buying.

-Some will look at the branding, some will look at the styling, whilst some will ask about the footwear's protective qualities and all the visitors will try them on to see if they fit and more so how comfortable they are.
+Some will look at the branding, some will look at the styling, whilst others will ask about the footwear's protective qualities and all the visitors will try them on to see if they fit and more so how comfortable they are.

 Buying safety footwear?
 Do you look at the branding, the styling, the protective qualities or how comfortable they are?
 But, do you ever check the tread?